 Chimney sweeping logs advertise themselves as an alternative to a professional chimney sweeping.
 As they burn, the smoke from the logs loosens creosote in the flue; as it loosens, the creosote then falls down and into the firebox where it can be easily removed.

-Using a chimney sweeping log can also make it more difficult to clean your chimney in the future.
-The fallen loosen creosote can accumulate in the smoke shelf above the firebox, one of the most difficult to reach and clean areas of the chimney.
-Because of this, a professional chimney sweeping is often needed to undo the effects of the chimney sweeping log.
+- Using a chimney sweeping log can make it more difficult to clean your chimney in the future.
+The fallen loosen creosote can accumulate in the smoke shelf above the firebox – one of the most difficult to reach and clean areas of the chimney.

 Chimney sweeping logs might seem like a cheap and easy alternative to a professional chimney sweeping, but they can actually do more harm than good.